DanielPigford/blade/readme.md

 As of today there are only a few template groups in our repository.

-razor - Data access templates for .NET Core and Framework.
-100% source code, no assemblies required. switch - Development and management templates for TSQL.
+* razor - Data access templates for .NET Core, .NET Framework and JavaScript.
+100% source code, no assemblies required.
+* switch - Development and management templates for TSQL.
+* docs - Documentation templates for TSQL.

 ## Will you be making more templates?